Mugdha001/cmpe202/lab6/output/Readme.md

 This collection is iterated in the sequence in which items were requested.

 ## PackingSlip:
-The Slip is printed in a predetermined manner as set by Five Guys Burger The Packing Slip is generated to encompass the layering used in the burger shop
+The Slip is printed in a predetermined manner as set by Five Guys Burger.
+The Packing Slip is generated to encompass the layering used in the burger shop.
  - Top bun toppings
  - Bottom bun toppings
  - Meat